GusBeare/Simple.CRUD/README.md

 I am going to call this pattern VDV (View Data View).
 VD didn't sound right for some reason...

 The wisdom <i>or not</i> of this idea eludes me for now.
 But it was fun building it.

+### Run the App

+1. You need SQL Server and Visual Studio 2015 Community
+1. Create the table in this script /SQL/tbl_contactLog.sql
+2. Edit the web.config connection string to point to your DB.